aws-ia/taskcat/README.md

       KeyPair: my-global-ec2-keypair
 ```

-if any item is re-defined in a project it takes precedence over the global value.
+If any item is re-defined in a project it takes precedence over the global value.
 Anything defined in a test takes precedence over what is defined in the project or
 global configuration. with the **exception** of the `parameters` section which works in
 reverse.
 For example, using the same global config as above, given this project config: